 Our Animal's Story

 ZooAmerica is home to three white-tailed deer.
 The buck, Johnny, was captive-born in October of 2009 at a local breeder's facility.
 The two does are Lilly and Laurel.
 Lilly was born in June of 2013.
-She's the smaller of the two does and has an orange tag in her right ear.
+She's the smaller of the two does.
 Laurel was born in May of 2012 and she has a green tag in her right ear.
 Both females arrived at ZooAmerica in May of 2014 from a local breeder.